How Many Miles Will a Kia Sorento Last?

 There’s no denying that the Kia Sorento has a lot going for it.
-It’s available with your choice of engine under the hood, boasts a reasonably upscale interior, and even earned an Editors’ Choice award from Car and Driver.
+It’s available with your choice of engine under the hood, boasts a reasonably upscale interior, and even has a plug-in hybrid version.
 But, as impressive as all of that may be, how many miles will a Kia Sorento actually last?
 Let’s find out.

 Is the Kia Sorento a reliable car?